 The Iconic Baker’s Falls

 Baker’s Falls is one of the tourist attractions of the park and the trail leading to it is beautifully decorated with moss-covered trees and ferns.
 The area around the waterfall has a rather dark environment and in that environment, it is possible to see the dusky striped squirrels which are endemic to Sri Lanka.

 The end of the southern slope of Sri Lanka’s Central Highlands is also located in the Horton Plain and is called the world’s end.
 This is the beginning of a huge hell about 880 meters high and it offers a very beautiful view on a clear day.

 Planning Your Visit

-To experience Horton Plains National Park at its finest, plan your visit between December and March when the weather is cool and dry, ensuring clear views and comfortable trekking conditions.
+Horton Plains National Park is recommended to be visited between December and March for its best experience when the weather is cool and dry ensuring clear views and comfortable hiking conditions.

 Preparing for Your Hike

 Before the start of the trip, Wear comfortable hiking shoes and carry enough water to ensure an easy journey.
 In the rainy season, make sure you have an umbrella or raincoat with you.
 Don’t forget your camera to capture the amazing landscapes.

 Suggested Read – Yala National Park

 Along with birds like Sri Lankan Whistle Thrush, and Sri Lankan Bush Warbler, there is a high chance of seeing endemic animals like the Purple-faced Langer and the Dusky Striped Squirrel.
 Besides them, a large number of Samber deer can be seen.
 Rarely, Sri Lankan leopards can also be seen roaming the park